MFR6340/theenglishextension.org/young-world-2/Unit-1: Five Senses.md

 <img src="https://imgur.com/E3qFwW0.png" width="35%" />

 A poor Turkish boy was born totally blind, yet learned how to paint, including using perspective and shadow.
-(Lexile 920L)
+(Lexile 920L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Painting-Dark-Rachelle-Burk/9781943431151?ref=grid-view&qid=1665840447877&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1038137025" rel="nofollow">Buy on Orell Füssli</a>